Finding a Top Financial Advisor Firm in Minnesota

-With $2 million in investable assets required to open an account, Riverbridge Partners has the highest account minimum on this list.
+With $2 million in investable assets required to open an account, Riverbridge Partners has one of the highest account minimums on this list.
 As a result, this fee-based firm’s individual client base only includes high-net-worth individuals.
 Other types of clients that this firm works with include institutions, corporations, partnerships, pension and profit-sharing plans, banks, investment companies, trusts and estates.

 Riverbridge Partners ranks first on SmartAsset’s list of the top financial advisor firms in Minneapolis.
-Its team possesses a total of 20 advisor certifications.
-If you choose to begin a client relationship with Riverbridge, you’ll find seven chartered financial analysts (CFAs), six certified financial planners (CFPs), four certified public accountants (CPAs), two financial paraplanner qualified professionals (FPQPs) and one chartered financial consultant (ChFC).
+Its team possesses a total of 19 advisor certifications.
+If you choose to begin a client relationship with Riverbridge, you’ll find seven chartered financial analysts (CFAs), five certified financial planners (CFPs), four certified public accountants (CPAs), two financial paraplanner qualified professionals (FPQPs) and one chartered financial consultant (ChFC).

-Along with only one other firm on this list, Punch & Associates Investment Management, Inc., this firm charges performance-based fees.
+This firm is the only on this list to charge performance-based fees.
 However, these fees only apply should your portfolio exceed projections.
 The firm also receives trailer and 12b-1 fees on mutual funds, though it does abide by fiduciary duty.